khawajafarooq/RectUtil/README.md

 - Insert it into your source code
 - Use as explained in examples (playground)

-Always open to suggestions and improvements!
+Open to suggestions and improvements!